 - The specific surface calculated by the AVA was greater than that from the ASTM C 457 test (the AVA indicated smaller air voids than did the ASTM C 457 procedure).

-Since the AVA equipment contains a very sensitive balance arm scale, the equipment needs to be setup on a rigid and stable platform.
-Also, it requires careful handling during operation, storage, and shipping.
+Since the AVA equipment contains a sensitive balance arm scale, the equipment should be set up on a rigid and stable platform.
+Also, careful handling should occur during operation, storage, and shipping.